sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-zlib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tcl extension for zlib support
+Short desc    : Tcl extension for zlib support
 URL          : http://svn.scheffers.net/
-Лицензия     : MIT
+License      : MIT
-Описание     : This is extension is a standalone version of the tclkit [zlib]
+Descript     : This is extension is a standalone version of the tclkit [zlib]
              : command/extension.
 See http://wiki.tcl.tk/zlib for command syntax.
 ```